spacemit-com/docs/en/release_notes/bl-v2.1.y.md

 sidebar_position: 3
 ---

-# Bianbu Linux 2.1 Release Notes [End of Life]
+# Buildroot 2.1 Release Notes [End of Life]

-Bianbu Linux 2.1 will reach end of maintenance on July 31, 2025.
+Buildroot 2.1 will reach end of maintenance on July 31, 2025.
 We recommend using version 2.2 or later.
 If you have any questions, please contact us.

 ## v2.1 release note